Skip to Site NavigationSkip to main content

 Bibliotheca Franciscana Scholastica 12–15, Quaracchi 1951–1957.

-Lists almost 100 citations of Alexander in Rufus' Oxford theology lectures (Sententiae Oxoniensis).
+Lists almost 100 citations of Alexander in Rufus' Oxford theology lectures (Sententiae Oxonienses).

 __, Quaestiones disputata antequam erat Frater, ed.
 V. Doucet, G. Gál et al.